 Force of Personality (Ex)

 At 2nd level, the sword saint’s forceful personality and bold, headstrong nature assist him in resisting the influence of others.
 Where others use personal serenity, awareness of the world around them, or plain old sensibility, the sword saint gets by with endless nerve.
 The sword saint may add his Charisma modifier in addition to his Wisdom modifier to determine his Will save bonus.
-If the character is ever able to add his Charisma modifier to his Will save through use of another ability (for example, the holy knight’s divine grace) he may only add his Charisma modifier once to his Will save.
+If the character is ever able to add his Charisma modifier to his Will save through use of another ability (for example, the holy knight’s holy grace) he may only add his Charisma modifier once to his Will save.

 Tactical Flanker (Ex)